-The city councils of Milton and Alpharetta recently approved historic agreements establishing a regionalized parks system for both cities and dissolving all nonresident fees at current and future city facilities.
+In 2012, the city councils of Milton and Alpharetta approved historic agreements establishing a regionalized parks system for both cities and dissolving all nonresident fees at current and future city facilities.

 Alpharetta residents may also use any current and future Milton facilities without incurring extra costs.
-Included in the agreement is use of Bell Memorial Park, currently under construction.
+Included in the agreement is use of Bell Memorial Park.

-All city parks are closed from midnight to 6 a.m. every day.
+PARK HOURS- All city parks are closed from dusk till dawn every day except for:

 The City of Milton Parks and Recreation Department, established in January 2010, develops and maintains a system of parks and recreational resources to welcome visitors and enhance the well-being of Milton residents.
-Staff works closely with the Parks and Recreation Advisory Board and the Hopewell Youth Association.
+Staff works closely with the Parks and Recreation Advisory Board.

 Recently, the advisory board and staff completed Milton's first Parks and Recreation Assessment Plan and Pattern Book.
 The results of the Parks and Recreation Needs Assessment Survey can be found here.
 This needs assessment will shape the future of parks and recreation in Milton for the next 10 years.